"

 There are five primary stages:

 1. Air intake stage.
 The intake stage in front of the compressor slows the air down, slightly increasing its static pressure.
 By design, the airflow speed into a turbojet engine’s compressor must be subsonic, regardless of the aircraft’s airspeed.
-In the case of supersonic flight, a diverging duct with doors and/or baffles can be used to reduce the incoming flow to subsonic conditions.
+In the case of supersonic flight, a diverging duct with doors and/or baffles can reduce the incoming flow to subsonic conditions.

 2. Compressor stage.
 The flow is then directed onto vanes and the spinning compressor blades, where progressively more significant pressure increases are produced.
 Older turbojet engines had fixed vanes (stators) before the moving blades.
 However, modern engines have stators with variable pitch to direct the oncoming air onto the compressor blades at the appropriate angles based on the engine’s operating state and flight speed.
 Notice that the high-pressure turbine drives the compressor through a forward-facing shaft in the hot stage.